Umbria

 of the Umbri and invaded the region between the 8th and 6th

 century BC.
-After the Etruscans’fall, Umbria failed to repel the Roman
+After the Etruscans’ fall, Umbria did not succeed in preventing the Roman

-invasion.
-After the Romans victory, a period of integration started.The construction of the Via Flaminia, which turned into the main way
+After the Roman victory a period of integration started.The construction of the Via Flaminia turned into the main means of communication and the development of Roman Umbria demonstrates this.

 When the Roman Empire fell, the Ostrogoths